Q: Do you ghostwrite?

 - Topics that lend themselves to an original voice, emotion, storytelling.

-- Nonprofits’ missions pull at my heartstrings; I love writing anything for you, furthering your relationship with your target audience while connecting your audience further to your mission.
-(Content, copywriting, editorial articles, contact Jen).
+- Nonprofit missions and passionate entrepreneurial endeavors; I love writing anything for you, furthering your relationship with your target audience.
+(Content, copywriting, web content to sales funnels, Reach out).

 - And, oh, so yes.
-Businesses looking for a writer who will go to bat for your brand and enjoys wielding words like weapons, aka. copywriting.
+Businesses looking for a writer who will go to bat for your brand and enjoys wielding words like weapons of mass connection, aka. copywriting.

 At the core, I write to assist, to help, to propel.